-AMY GOODMAN: This is Democracy Now!, Democracynow.org, The War and Peace Report.
-I’m Amy Goodman.
-We begin today’s show in Egypt, where security forces in plainclothes surrounded and raided the office of the country’s last independent media outlet Sunday morning, detaining three journalists.
+AMY GOODMAN: We begin today’s show in Egypt, where security forces in plainclothes surrounded and raided the offices of the country’s last independent media outlet Sunday morning, detaining three journalists.
 The raid began Sunday afternoon when nine security officers entered the office of independent news outlet Mada Masr in Cairo, seizing phones and laptops and holding the staff in the building for more than three hours.
 They then arrested the editor-in-chief Lina Attalah, managing editor Mohamed Hamama and reporter Rana Mamdouh.
 It came just a day after security forces arrested senior editor Shady Zalat at his home.
 All four journalists were released from detention Sunday afternoon.

 More than 4,000 people have been arrested since anti-government protests broke out across Egypt in September, in the biggest wave of arrests since Sisi came to power.
 Several journalists were detained for reporting on the uprising.
 Reporters Without Borders calls Egypt one of the world’s biggest prisons for journalists.

-SHARIF ABDEL KOUDDOUS: Well, this really all began Saturday morning when we got news at about 3:00 a.m. that plainclothes police officers had stormed into Shady’s home.
-Shady Zalat.
-And just a slight correction—Shady did not write that article.
+SHARIF ABDEL KOUDDOUS: Well, I mean, this really all began Saturday morning, when we got news at about 3 a.m. that plainclothes police officers had stormed into Shady’s home — Shady Zalat.
+And just a slight correction: Shady did not write that article.
 We don’t put bylines on those articles.
-It’s by [inaudible], and he in fact wasn’t the one who wrote it.
+It’s by Mada Masr, and he in fact wasn’t the one who wrote it.
 But for some reason, they did target him.
-They came into his apartment, they took him away and we didn’t know where he was.
+And they came into his apartment.
+They took him away, and we didn’t know where he was.
 We immediately began putting the word out and trying to get as much coverage as possible, trying to put pressure on authorities to release him.

-So for Saturday, the next day, this is the day of, we had decided to meet in the office at 1:30 and we were writing more press releases, getting the word out and working on Shady’s case.
+And so, for Saturday, the next day — you know, this is a day off — we had decided to meet in the office at 1:30, and we were writing more press releases, getting the word out and working on Shady’s case.
 And right at that time, at around 1:30, nine plainclothes security personnel entered the office by force.
 They moved in very quickly and aggressively.
 They spread throughout the office.
 Immediately, the first thing they did was take away everyone’s phones and laptops.
 They were quite intimidating.
-When we asked who they were, they refused to answer and they became even more agitated at the question.
+When we asked who they were, they refused to answer, and they became even more agitated at the question.

-And at the time of the raid, there was about 16 Mada staff and freelancers in the office and they corralled us all in the newsroom.
+And at the time of the raid, there was about 16 Mada staff and freelancers in the office, and they corralled us all in the newsroom.
 They made us initially stand against the wall.
 We weren’t allowed to talk.
-Then one by one, they asked us to come out.
-There was a pile of laptops and phones that they had confiscated, and we had to identify our phone, our laptop and hand over our national ID card and they kind of set them in piles on a central table.
+Then, one by one, they asked us to come out.
+And there was a pile of laptops and phones that they had confiscated, and we had to identify our phone, our laptop and hand over our national ID card.
+And they kind of set them in piles on a central table.
 They wrote down people’s details.
-They asked some people to unlock their phones, unlock their laptops and they were looking through them before putting them on that table.
+They asked some people to unlock their phones, unlock their laptops, and they were looking through them before depositing — before putting them on that table.

-And then at about 4:30, they asked Lina, Hamama and Rana to come from the newsroom into the hallway.
-The officers gathered their personal belongings from the table — their phones, their laptops and their backpacks.
-And this was really a horrible moment because we had to stand there in the newsroom and watch as they were being taken away not knowing what fates awaited them.
-And then the entire group left except one security agent stayed for several minutes to inform us that they were being taken to the prosecutor’s office, which didn’t turn out to be true.
+And then, at about 4:30, they asked Lina, Hamama and Rana to come from the newsroom into the hallway.
+The officers gathered their personal belongings from the table — their phones or laptops and their backpacks.
+And this was really a horrible moment, because we had to stand there in the newsroom and watch as they were being taken away, not knowing what fates awaited them.
+And then the entire group left, except one security agent stayed for several minutes to inform us that they were being taken to the prosecutor’s office — which didn’t turn out to be true.
 We asked him which prosecutor’s office; he refused to say.
 When we asked him to identify himself or the security agency that he works for, he also refused.

-AMY GOODMAN: Sharif, did they take your phone and computer, make you unlock it?
+AMY GOODMAN: So, Sharif, did they take your phone and computer, make you unlock it?

 AMY GOODMAN: And when they asked people to do that, did they start to go through their phones and laptops?

 SHARIF ABDEL KOUDDOUS: Yes.
-We couldn’t tell what they’re going through because we’re all in the room, but one person came out, had to put their thumb, and it unlocked it and they were scrolling through something on the phone.
+We couldn’t tell what they’re going through, because we’re all in the room.
+But one person came out, had to put their thumb, and it unlocked it, and they were scrolling through something on the phone.
 We don’t know what.
 Messages.
-I mean typically, what has been happening, at least— September 20th, there was kind of small but significant protests against Sisi calling for his ouster and that was followed by really a massive crackdown, an unprecedented crackdown, the widest arrest sweeps since Sisi came to office, with 4,000 people being arrested, including activists, lawyers, university professors, political figures.
+I mean, typically what’s been happening, at least in — September 20th, there was kind of small but significant protests against Sisi, calling for his ouster, and that was followed by really a massive crackdown, an unprecedented crackdown, the widest arrest sweeps since Sisi came to office, with 4,000 people being arrested, including activists, lawyers, university professors, political figures.
 I think at least eight journalists, additional journalists, have been arrested since then.

-And there was also this attempt to strong-arm their way into any private conversations.
-So if you’re walking down the street, you look a certain way, maybe you’re a young man or woman, they just come up to you, take your phone, make you unlock it and go through your Facebook, go through your WhatsApp message.
-And there is really no kind of denying and refusing them.
+And there was also this attempt to strong-arm their way into any private conversation.
+So, if you’re walking down the street, you look a certain way maybe, you’re a young man or woman, they just come up to you, take your phone, make you unlock it, and go through your Facebook, go through your WhatsApp messages.
+And there’s really no kind of denying and refusing them.
 I mean, you can try, and some people have, but most people will unlock their phones.
 And so they’re going through these messages to see if there’s any political content, and doing that to average citizens.
 That was right after the September 20th protest.
-It has kind of calmed down now.
+It’s kind of calmed down now.

 SHARIF ABDEL KOUDDOUS: The climate is increasingly hostile.
-The last couple of months, it is hard to describe what it has been like working here since September 20th.
+The last couple of months, it’s hard to describe what it’s been like working here, since September 20th.
 It takes a toll.
-You’re publishing and you don’t know what will come.
-You go to the office; you don’t know if you’re going to be raided.
+I mean, you’re publishing, and you don’t know what will come.
+You go to the office, you don’t know if you’re going to be raided.
 You’re worried that your colleagues who are more visible will be targeted for arrest.
 You go home not knowing if you’re going to wake up there in the morning.
 This is the kind of atmosphere that you’re working in.

 And when they arrested Shady from his home in the early morning of Saturday, it hit very hard.
 And then the next day they raided the office.
-And Lina said journalists have no protection other than the integrity of their work and the value that others place in it.
-And we saw that value on huge display after Shady’s arrest, after the raid on her office, with all these people coming out, physically outside of the building and also making calls around the world.
-And that’s what happened with Shady, Lina, and Hamama.
+And Lina said, you know, journalists have no protection other than the integrity of their work and the value that others place in it.
+And we saw that value on huge display after Shady’s arrest, after the raid on our office, with all these people coming out, physically outside of the building and also making calls around the world.
+And that’s what happened with Shady, Lina and Hamama.
 They got out.
 And it’s really very rare here that this happens.

-They have rearrested Alaa Abd El-Fattah after he spent five years in prison and was going to — and then had another five years of what they called probation where he had to submit himself to a police station at 6:00 p.m. every day and would only get out at 6:00 a.m. and then one of those days they just took him from the police station.
-He is now in a maximum security two wing of Tora Prison where he never sees the sun.
-He is never outside.
-He is not allowed any reading materials.
+They have rearrested Alaa Abd El-Fattah, after he spent five years in prison and was going to — and then had another five years of what they call probation, where he had to submit himself to a police station at 6 p.m. every day and would only get out at 6 a.m.
+And then, one of those days they just took him from the police station.
+He’s now in maximum-security two wing of Tora Prison, where he never sees the sun.
+He’s never outside.
+He’s not allowed any reading materials.
 So they’ve really escalated on this.
-The canteen is closed so he eats this kind of horrible food.
+The canteen is closed, so he eats this kind of horrible food.

-So it is a very hostile environment to work in.
-But again, even though this was a dark moment, I think for us and for Mada and for independent journalism in Egypt, really the response and the solidarity was incredible, and I really believe it is the only reason we got out.
-That this was too damaging to authorities, it was too damaging to their reputation, it was too much of a political cost for them and they just released us.
-And I think we were waiting in those hours — they were trying to make a decision and they decided to let us go.
+So, it is a very hostile environment to work in.
+But again, even though this was a dark moment, I think, for us and for Mada and for independent journalism in Egypt, really the response and the solidarity was incredible and, I really believe, is the only reason we got out, that this was too damaging to authorities, it was too damaging to their reputation, it was too much of a political cost for them, and they just released us.
+And I think we were waiting in those hours — they were trying to make a decision, and they decided to let us go.

 AMY GOODMAN: I wanted to play a clip of President Trump praising the Egyptian President Abdel Fattah el-Sisi as the two leaders met during the U.N.
 General Assembly here in New York.